v-dvorak/mzkscraper/README.md

 ## Troubleshooting

-### The returned list is empty:
+### The returned list is empty

-This may be caused by invalid search query, try to open the link that is displayed along with the "Nothing found" error message.
-If you end at page with this message: "Attention!
+This may be caused by invalid search query, verify it manually.
+If you end at page with message: "Attention!
 No results found.
 Please, try a different query." the query is most definitely wrong or you filters are too strict.

 Check that the parameters you entered are correct.
 For example: passing `authors="Komensky, Jan Amos"` you'll end up with empty list, on the other hand `authors="Komenský, Jan Amos"` will be successful.
 Notice `y/ý`.